dotnet/AspNetCore.Docs/aspnet/web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/display_data_items_and_details.md

     [!code-csharp[Main](display_data_items_and_details/samples/sample6.cs)]

 This code checks for a "`productID`" query string value.
-If a valid query string value is found, the matching product is displayed.
+If a valid value is found, the matching product is displayed.
 If the query string isn't found, or its value isn't valid, no product is displayed.

 ### Running the application

 Now you can run the application to see specific product details based on product ID.

 1. In Visual Studio, press **F5** to run the application.
- The browser opens to the *Default.aspx* page.
+ The browser opens to *Default.aspx*.

 2. From the category menu, select **Boats**.
  The *ProductList.aspx* page is displayed.